michaelwest/michaelwest.github.io/posts/simplednd.md

 - **Armour**: There are three choices with associated Armour Class (AC):
   - Light: AC = 11 + DEX
   - Medium: AC = 14 + DEX (max +2 from DEX), must have STR 2 to wear
-  - Heavy: AC = 17, must have STR 3 to wear, -2 to DEX checks
+  - Heavy: AC = 17, must have STR 3 to wear; Disadvantage on stealth
 - **Equipment**: Players can have arbitrary other equipment that seems appropriate - including default gear like torches, rope, and flasks, and anything class- or race-specific they think to add, like lock picks or a musical instrument.
 You might want a trinket from the [Trinkets table](https://www.dndbeyond.com/sources/basic-rules/equipment#Trinkets).

 ## Mechanics
 ### Skills & Checks
 - There are no skills to be selected.
 Skill bonuses are inherent in the choice of ability scores.
 If you want to be good at stealth, get more DEX.
 - Skill checks are taken with a d20 + relevant ability against DC chosen by DM (10 = Easy, 20 = Hard, 30 = Almost impossible)
+- **Advantage/Disadvantage**: If you have Advantage on a check, roll 2d20 and pick the higher; if you have Disadvantage, pick the lower.
 - The "relevant ability" can be chosen by the DM but guidelines are:
   - STR: Lifting, carrying, pushing, breaking, jumping, climbing, wrestling
   - DEX: Balancing, sneaking, hiding (character or object), stealing, lockpicking/trap disabling